-We have recently launched commercial Knowledge graph, whereby we customize search results by vertical.
-The commercial Knowledge graph initiative enhances our users' search experience and our customers' ROI.
-Beyond the search function, commercial Knowledge graph allows users to purchase or acquire the products or services offered by our customers in the search results, and provide comments on the products or services after consumption.
-The search results of commercial Knowledge graph consist of a card and a landing page, both of which can display promotion information for customers.
-In order to meet users' demand for different industries, we are developing commercial Knowledge graph targeting at different verticals, including medical care, education, online gaming, ecommerce, finance, automobile and travel.
+We customize search results by vertical industries through commercial Knowledge graph.
+The commercial Knowledge graph enhances the presentation of our customers' commercial promotions, and allows users to purchase or acquire the products or services offered by our customers in the search results.
+The search results of commercial Knowledge graph consist of a special aggregated type of promotion called "Card" in the search results page, and a corresponding landing page that aggregates customers' promotions and information.
+In order to meet users' demand for different industries, we are developing commercial Knowledge graph that target an array of different verticals, including medical care, education, online gaming, finance, and various service industries.

 Phoenix Nest, one of our current online marketing systems, is designed to improve relevance in paid search and increase value for customers, thus driving monetization efficiency.
 Compared to our previous auction-based online marketing system, Phoenix Nest adopts enhanced algorithms that generate more relevant online marketing and provides customers with additional tools and information to help them better manage their spending and achieve higher ROI.
 We have made enhancements continually to our Phoenix Nest platform.
 We have opened online marketing on mobile search to all customers to allow them to promote their products and services.
 Besides text descriptions, customers can also promote their applications on mobile search.
 In order to help customers achieve better ROI from mobile search campaigns, we provide a series of special management tools in Phoenix Nest, including WAP site building tool for enhanced user experience, online chatting tool for better user engagement, mobile statistics analysis tool for enhanced conversion tracking, and performance reporting for managing campaign effectiveness.
 Meanwhile, we provide optimization packages in Phoenix Nest to help customers enhance the marketing performance more easily.
-Moreover, we have launched Phoenix Nest App (Android) allowing customers to manage their online marketing anywhere and anytime.
+Moreover, we have launched Phoenix Nest App (Android and iOS) allowing customers to manage their online marketing anywhere and anytime.
 We provide tools and features, such as Phone Calls, App Downloads, Site-Links on Mobile, Brand-Link on Mobile, allowing customers to manage and optimize mobile marketing and understand the mobile opportunity properly.
+We have also upgraded the effectiveness and usability of our site building tools such as SiteApp, and provided a series of ancillary tools, so as to improve the number and quality of the sites built by our customers.